Appliance Repair Cost

 DIY Repairs

 Simple DIY repairs will save you money as long as you have the time and the expertise to do the job.
 DIY jobs involving electrics or having to lay a water pipe aren’t recommended.
-But repairs like a pump replacement in a dishwasher, a new thermostat in a fridge/freezer or replacing the door seal in a washing machine can be done without the need to call a professional.
+But minor repairs like a pump replacement in a dishwasher, replaceing a faulty thermostat in a fridge/freezer or replacing the door seal in a washing machine can be done without the need to call a professional.

 • A dishwasher pump costs on average between £25 and £75